foliea/grounds-exec-deprecated/README.md

 ## Web application

-The web application is written in `Ruby` with the web framework `Ruby on Rails`.
+The web application is written in `Ruby` with the awesome framework `Ruby on Rails`.

 ## Websocket application